 Results of the survey reveal the existence of fears of loosing national students in favour of other Bologna Partner Countries.
-This kind of fear might be especially found in countries where the braindrain scenario seems to be the most realistic, namely in the countries where the number of outgoing students outweighs the number of incoming ones.
+This kind of fear might be especially found in countries where the braindrain scenario seems to be the most problematic, namely in the countries where the number of outgoing students outweighs the number of incoming ones.
 Opposite concerns might be observed in countries with considerable migration inflow and a generous student support system.
-Additionally, there are some fears of misuse of the system by students only passing by a particular country for the sole purpose of obtaining portable support.
+Additionally, there are some fears of abuse of the system by students only passing through a particular country for the sole purpose of obtaining portable support.

 The second group of concerns raised by countries participating in the survey comprises possible financial consequences of the introduction and/or expansion of portability.
-According to some respondents the whole system might be very expensive in connection with considerable complexity and variety of national student support systems.
-Possible costs of portability might be even higher in the case of countries where these systems are exceptionally developed or offer additional support to students choosing studies abroad.
-A majority of countries subject to the survey expressed the opinion that introduction and/or expansion of portability might increase the possibility of "double financing" or "double claim".
+According to some respondents the whole system might prove very expensive particular given the considerable complexity and variety of national student support systems.
+Possible costs of portability might be even higher in the case of countries where these systems are very well developed or offer additional support to students choosing studies abroad.
+A majority of countries participating in the survey expressed the opinion that introduction and/or expansion of portability might increase the possibility of "double financing" or "double claiming".

 The third group of possible obstacles identified by respondents includes various legal and organisational problems.
 Some legal systems have to be adjusted for portability.
 This lack of adjustment is especially apparent in the field of security of personal information.
-In some cases problems result from practical reasons e.g. data concerning enrolled students, their income, place of residence etc. are not collected.
-In the opinion of some respondents portability would entail restructuring their whole student support system e.g. in some systems grants or loans are defined as means for only financing the costs of living and do not cover tuition fees which means that the goal of encouraging student mobility might be achieved only if tuition fees are calculated, adjusted to actual costs and included in the portable support.
-Finally, there was a concern that the differences in the costs of living among participating countries may still impede students mobility.
+In some cases, problems result for practical reasons e.g. data concerning enrolled students, their income, place of residence etc. are not collected.
+In the opinion of some respondents portability would entail restructuring their whole student support system e.g. in some systems grants or loans are defined as a means only for financing the costs of living and do not cover tuition fees.
+These respondents believe that the goal of encouraging student mobility might be achieved only if tuition fees are calculated, adjusted to actual costs and included in the portable support.
+Finally, there was a concern that the differences in the costs of living among participating countries may still impede student's mobility.

-The responding countries proposed various ways of overcoming aforementioned obstacles to the introduction and/or expansion of portability:
+The responding countries proposed various ways of overcoming the aforementioned obstacles to the introduction and/or expansion of portability:

-- a) intensification of the exchange of information about national student support systems, - b) establishment of arrangements to exchange information about students directly between the national authorities of the countries that introduced portability, - c) implementation or expansion of portability in many countries in cooperation with each other, - d) promotion of mobility among students from participating countries, - e) creation of a special Bologna fund in order to finance the difference in the costs of living.
+- a) intensification of the exchange of information about national student support systems, - b) establishment of arrangements to exchange information about students directly between the national authorities of the countries that have introduced portability, - c) implementation or expansion of portability in many countries in cooperation with each other, - d) promotion of mobility among students from participating countries, - e) creation of a special Bologna fund in order to finance the difference in the costs of living.

-4. Subgroup Current Practice
+4. Subgroup on Current Practice